-When the Moon is not at its closest to the Earth its apparent diameter is less than that of the Sun and even where the Moon's disk obscures the Sun centrally, the outer ring of the Sun's disk is still visible.
+When the Moon is not at its closest to the Earth, its apparent diameter is less than that of the Sun.
+Even where the Moon's disk obscures the Sun centrally, the outer ring of the Sun's disk is still visible.
 This is called an annular eclipse.

 What is a lunar eclipse?